grimmy16oo/grimmy16oo/README.md

 ## 🏄‍♂️ Hi there, I'm Susmita!

-Welcome to my GitHub profile!
-I'm just a **noob developer** trying to figure out the tech world one bug at a time 🐛💻
+Welcome to my GitHub profile! just a **noob developer** trying to figure out the world one bug at a time 🐛💻

 ### 🚀 About Me
-I enjoy building random stuff, breaking things (accidentally), and learning from it all.
 - 🔭 I’m currently working on: Personal projects and experiments
 - 🌱 I’m currently learning: Full stack development (React + Node + Mongo + Java)
 - ⚡ Fun fact: Idk, you tell me!
 Maybe that I survive more on caffeine than code ☕️👨‍💻